 When a Medicaid recipient enters a nursing facility (or an ICF/IID), federal law requires that almost all of their monthly income flow to the facility as patient liability, the resident's contribution to the per-diem rate before Medicaid pays the balance.

 But Congress recognized that taking 100% would leave residents with no money at all for the small personal needs that aren't part of the room-and-board rate.
-So the post-eligibility income calculation reserves a personal needs allowance at the front of the deduction order.
+So the post-eligibility income calculation reserves a personal needs allowance at the front of the deduction order, federally set at no less than $30 per month.

 Practically, the PNA is what shows up in the resident's "spend account" every month, the small balance they can use for:

-- Hair care, beauty shop appointments at the facility (most charge $15–$30 per visit; the per-diem rate covers only "basic hair care," not styling)
+• Hair care, beauty shop appointments at the facility (most charge a modest per-visit fee; the per-diem rate covers only "basic hair care," not styling)

 What it cannot lawfully be charged for, even if a facility tries: the per-diem rate is required to cover room, basic food, basic laundry, basic personal hygiene items, nursing services, dietary services, social services, activities, and routine therapy services.
 A facility that bills these against the resident's PNA violates 42 CFR § 483.10(g)(8) and is cited under F-tag F571 during state survey.